Download a printable version of "Steps to Becoming a Cardinal" here!

 Step 3: Application Portal & Supplement

-Applicants for Summer/Fall quarter 2017 and later: once you have applied to Skagit Valley College and you receive notification that your application has been received, in mid-April you will receive an email to the email account you put on your application inviting you to sign into the SVC application portal to complete your SVC Application Supplement.
-This questionaire will help us learn more about your goals.
+Applicants for Summer/Fall quarter 2017 and later: once you have applied to Skagit Valley College and you receive notification that your application has been received, by May you will receive an email to the email account you put on your application inviting you to sign into the SVC application portal to complete your SVC Application Supplement.
+This questionnaire will help us learn more about your goals.